Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     * A default value.
 If none of the previous mechanisms returned a value, then the default value `http://localhost:8080/alfresco` is used.

 In summary, if you want to execute your integration tests inside an existing ACS instance, you'll need to annotate them with the JUnit `RunWith` annotation and set the value to `AlfrescoTestRunner.class`.
-If you want to customise the default ACS endpoint location, you can either annotate your tests with `Remote` or set the Java system property `acs.endpoint.path`.
+If you want to customize the default ACS endpoint location, you can either annotate your tests with `Remote` or set the Java system property `acs.endpoint.path`.

 ##### Integration tests configuration in the All-In-One project